PHYRA47/phyra47.github.io/_pages/cv.md

 * **Bachelor of Engineering in Chemical Engineering and Technology**
   * **June 2022**: Tianjin University, Tianjin, China
+  * Achievements:
     * GPA: 3.01/4.00
     * Propaedeutic Education program in Chinese Language prior to major coursework
+    * Graduation IChemE Project: *Cyclopentanol pilot plant design with a throughput of 10000 tons/annum*
+    * Undergraduate thesis: *Amharic character recognition task based on U-Net*

 * **Associate of Science in Computer Science**
   * **June 2022**: University of the People (Online)